KasparEtter/ef1p/pages/email/email.md

   MTA-STS, on the other hand, has an explicit mode for testing, which is intended to be used in combination with [SMTP TLS Reporting (TLSRPT)](#smtp-tls-reporting-tlsrpt).
   Such a test mode is necessary because the MTA-STS policy affects the whole domain.
-- **No support from email service providers required**:
+- **No support from mailbox providers required**:
-  If your incoming mail server uses a valid PKIX certificate for its domain, you can deploy MTA-STS on your custom domain without explicit support from your email service provider.
+  If your incoming mail server uses a valid PKIX certificate for its domain, you can deploy MTA-STS on your custom domain without explicit support from your mailbox provider.
-  It's unlikely that your email service provider stops using valid PKIX certificates for their servers unless they start using DANE.
+  It's unlikely that your mailbox provider stops using valid PKIX certificates for their servers unless they start using DANE.
-  In order to be on the safe side, you may want to contact your email service provider in any case.
+  In order to be on the safe side, you may want to contact your mailbox provider in any case.

 </details>